SURVIVAL STRATEGIES

 After an amazing million-year long history of focusing for our survival, our one-sided strategy has now led us to a point of critical overload.

-We have created a fascinating and ludicrous situation which no animal, or human in the ancient world has ever experienced, or even imagined.
+We have created a fascinating and ludicrous situation which no animal, or human in the ancient world has ever experienced or even imagined.

-By focusing we divide life into selected bits.
-One of the consequences of this is, that in order to find a sense of wholeness, we must make associations to join the bits together again in relationships.
+Focusing is a perspective on life with its own depths, and logic.
+By focusing, we divide life into selected bits.
+One of the consequences of this, is that in order to find a sense of wholeness, we must make associations to join the bits together again in relationships.

-By focusing we understand life in terms of past and future, cause and effect, and subjects doing verbs to objects.
+By focusing, we understand life in terms of past and future; cause and effect; and subjects, doing verbs, to objects.

 Humans don't realise how easy it is to stop thinking.